What Business Leaders Can Learn from the NFL

 A Winning Strategy

-Whether you love, hate, or are indifferent about football, consider this: adding diversity to your company – specifically as it relates to adding veteran talent to your existing team – can be the difference-maker.
-Just like the Patriots, finding mature and proven executives for key roles can instantly make an impact.
-Hire them fractionally by paying for a percentage of their time but get 100% of their skills, experiences and network.
-Integrate them into your company and they will help lead your team to victory.
+Whether you love, hate, or are indifferent to football, consider this: adding diversity to your company - specifically by bringing in veteran talent - can be a game-changer.
+Like the Patriots, finding mature and proven executives for key roles can have an immediate impact.
+By hiring them fractionally, you pay for a portion of their time but gain 100% of their skills, experience, and network.
+Integrate them into your team, and they will help lead your company to success

 Search the GigX Network (it’s free!).
 Find fractional CxOs and directors who want to leverage their professional experiences and skills to help your company get more wins.